 The Huntsville/Madison County Convention & Visitors Bureau (CVB) kicked off Huntsville History Month, the third year for the community-wide campaign that celebrates the area’s rich historical heritage throughout the month of October.
-Like most events in 2020, the campaign has shifted to feature even more digital, virtual, and outdoor activities as part of the month-long calendar of events – a one-stop shop for those eager to take a step back in time.
+The focal point of the initiative is the month-long calendar of events – a one-stop shop for those eager to take a step back in time.

 The format of this year’s History Month will also include four specially-themed weeks that will highlight specific pillars of the city’s history.

-While many of the events traditionally included in Huntsville History Month have been put on hold for 2020, some community staples have returned this fall.
+Many community staples have returned this fall.
+The Huntsville CVB is offering our free Historic walking tours of Old Town and 5 Points the first two weekends of the month.
 Huntsville Ghost Walks are being offered through October, as well as the Rocket City Rover’s “Boos Cruise,” a guided history tour experienced on pedal pub.

-Digital and outdoor activities, such as the Digital Huntsville History Tour, Rocket City Civil Rights Driving Tour, a variety of scavenger hunts, and a self-guided walking tour of Madison County’s historic markers on October 4 add to the mix, allowing for several physically-distanced and health guideline-friendly ways to celebrate.
+Digital and outdoor activities, such as the Digital Huntsville History Tour, Rocket City Civil Rights Driving Tour, a variety of scavenger hunts, and a self-guided walking tour of Madison County’s historic markers allowing for several physically-distanced and health guideline-friendly ways to celebrate.

 In addition to special events, the CVB is encouraging visitors and residents alike to experience the area’s many historical attractions, several of which have been hit especially hard by the pandemic’s restrictions on tourism and entertainment.